 THE FIDUCIARY STANDARD ..

 .. requires that advisors always put their clients' best interests ahead of their own and those of their employers, disclosing any and all conflicts of interest and resolving any conflicts that may arise to the benefit of the clients.
-Solutions can be recommended only if they are, in the opinion of the advisor, the best available in terms of the clients’ interests, regardless of any advantage that may be accrued to advisors by recommending them.
+Solutions can be only be recommended if they are, in the opinion of the advisor, the best available in terms of the clients’ interests, regardless of any advantage that may be accrued to advisors by recommending them.
+Advisors are not being paid commissions, trail fees, kickbacks by any third party in return for promoting, recommending or selling any investments, products or policies.

 It imposes a duty of loyalty and care on advisors, ensuring they do their best to give the most thorough and accurate analysis possible.
-Advisors must guarantee that clients understand the cost implications of the entire engagement (not just the fees you are paying to them).
+Advisors must guarantee that clients understand the entire cost implications of the engagement.

-This standard applies to advisors Registered Investment Advisor firms, like Anglia Advisors.
+This standard applies to firms who are Registered Investment Advisors, like Anglia Advisors.

 The client is at the heart of the fiduciary relationship.